 - Due to less competition comparatively to open tendering

-- No opportunities for new capable contractors.
+- Three are no opportunities for new capable contractors.

 Following documents will be examined in the first stage,

 - Construction program with resources & method statements